-If you are paying the bills, check which bills the tenants’ are responsible for.
+If you are paying the bills, check which bills the tenants are responsible for.
 Check for any bills that are included with the contract.

 If the rent includes the utility costs check that it includes all bills.
 Check that there are no hidden upper limits on usage.
 If there are, check the tariff.

-For Letting Agents check for details of the Government approved redress scheme.
+Check which your letting agent is a member of.
 Agents are required to be members and tenants have a right to pursue complaints through this scheme in the event of a dispute.

 Ensure that you are given an inventory detailing the condition of the property and its fixtures and fittings.
 If you are not, produce your own at the start of the tenancy.
 Report any damage or disrepair in writing to the landlord/letting agent.
 Take photos as evidence and send these to the landlord/letting agent alongside the inventory.